freeradical13/freeradical13.github.io/index.md

 The [force carrier][] for electromagnetic radiation is a [photon][].
 Photons are considered [particles][] (which may also refer to objects) even though photons are [massless][].
 In a [vacuum][] (space without matter), photons travel at the [maximum speed of light][] (c), or approximately 3×10<sup>8</sup> m/s.
 [Light][] is simply electromagnetic radiation; although, colloquially, light usually refers to [visible light][] which is the subset of light that humans see (~390 to ~700nm wavelengths), where white is a combination of all colors and black is the lack of all colors.
 [Fluorescent][] substances absorb ultraviolet radiation (~10nm to ~400nm wavelengths) and emit visible light.

+[Refraction][] is the bending of a wave as it moves between areas of different densities (and thus different speeds).
+The [refractive index][] is a ratio expressing the degree light is refracted from one density to another with a higher index meaning higher bending.

 # Energy

 [Energy][] (E) is the amount of work one object performs on, or transfers to, another object.
 Energy is often measured in [Joules][] (J).
 One joule may be defined as <code>J=N×m</code> or a force of one Newton acting on an object in the direction of its motion for one meter.